-To provide amenity and related services to Australian Army members and their families, through affordable holiday accommodation and financial support to units or associations that is not normally provided at departmental level.
+The purpose of the AAF Company is to provide amenity and related services to Australian Army members and their families, through affordable holiday accommodation and financial support to units or associations that is not normally provided at departmental level.

 The AAF Company has set goals to continually achieve this purpose over the current and subsequent years of the Plan.